pirovc/grimer/docs/config.md

     ids: [152331, 113107, 157688, 979627, 45634, 60133, 157687, 1624, 1583331, 1632, 249188]
 ```

+Common contaminants compiled from the literature and human-related possible sources of contamination are available in the [GRIMER repository](https://github.com/pirovc/grimer/tree/main/files).
+For more information, please refer to the [pre-print](https://doi.org/10.1101/2021.06.22.449360).
+If the target study overlaps with some of those annotation (e.g. study of human skin), related entries can be easily removed from those files to not generated redundant annotations.

 ## controls

 Several control groups cann be provided.
 A file with one sample identifier per line